51ddhesh/NNFS-impl/README.md

+# [Deprecated], the work on this project was stopped

-# Neural Networks from Scratch
+## Neural Networks from Scratch

 This repository contains implementations of neural networks